MainbaseT/windows-dev-docs/hub/package-manager/index.md

 ## Additional Group Policy settings for Windows Package Manager

-Windows Package Manager offers additional configurations options available via Group Policy, enabling IT administrators to manage and control its functionality across devices.
-These settings are especially useful for enterprise environments where compliance and consistency are critical.
+Windows Package Manager provides additional configuration options through Group Policy, allowing IT administrators to manage and control functionality across multiple devices.
+These settings are particularly beneficial for enterprise environments where compliance and consistency are critical.

-The additional Group Policy templates for Windows Package Manager are included from Windows 11 build (x) onwards, and are also included with each release.
-Each template can be divided into multiple subcategories, enabling IT administrators to configure key aspects of the tool's behavior, such as:
+Starting from Windows 11 build (x), additional Group Policy templates for Windows Package Manager are included with each release.
+These templates are divided into several subcategories, enabling IT administrators to configure key aspects of the tool's behavior, such as:

 - **Source Control**: Specify which sources are allowed or blocked.
 - **Local Development**: Control whether users are allowed to enable experimental features or local manifest installations.